 We spent 6 nights in this special city on the Yucatán Peninsula as we were feeling pretty tired and had some ‘time to kill’ before our flight to Cuba and as it was also Spring Break the other areas in the Peninsula were expensive and busy.
 Mérida seemed like a great place to stop and live ‘normally’ for a while.
-We stayed at Art Apart Hostel which had a great kitchen, a lovely big swimming pool and was close to the heart of Mérida, it was also great value for money.
+We stayed at Art Apart Hostel now called Siesta Fiesta which had a great kitchen, a lovely big swimming pool and was close to the heart of Mérida, it was also great value for money and fun.
 We still have very fond memories of this city and look back on it as one of the many highlights of our trip.

-The charm and energy of Mérida has to come from the town lovely and large square.
+The charm and energy of Mérida is from the cities lovely and large town square.
 It was so alive, with markets and events most nights of our stay.
 One special evening we watched a mariachi band, there must have been about 10 members of the group and the music was beautiful.
 They sang and played instruments and the local people loved it, they were up dancing and just enjoying the evening out.

 Mérida was one of the only places on the trip where we felt part of the city, we weren’t just another tourist.
 We had our local coffee shop, Bengala Kaffeehaus where we went every day for their amazing pour over coffee and air-conditioning.
-We took part in the towns events, shopped at the supermarkets and met local people.
-We went to the town square every evening and one evening in particular there were hundreds of couples dancing to a local band.
-We joined in with the people, one lady in particular found our attempt at dancing hilarious, Ali has 2 left feet..
-It was a nice experience.
+We took part in the events of the town, shopped at the supermarkets and met local people.
+We went to the town square every evening and one evening, in particular, there were hundreds of couples dancing to a local band.
+We joined in and one lady, in particular, found our attempt at dancing hilarious, Ali has 2 left feet… It was still a nice experience.

 There was a Walmart really close to the hostel, I know it is not the best place in the world to shop as it is a huge corporation…. but the standard of this supermarket was very high compared to some others in Central America, we were like kids in a candy shop.
 We were able to get many home comforts such as salt and vinegar chips, popcorn and nice wine.
-They had lots of cheeses and fresh vegetables as well as an amazing in-store bakery.
-We were able to cook dinner for ourselves most nights which is something you begin to miss when you have to eat out all the time.
+They had lots of cheeses and fresh vegetables and an amazing in-store bakery.
+We were able to cook dinner for ourselves most nights which is something you miss when you have to eat out all the time as a traveller.

-We loved the hostel we stayed in (Art Apart Hostel).
+We loved the hostel we stayed in (Art Apart Hostel now called Siesta Fiesta Hostel).
 It was an old house that was split into 2 buildings due to a family dispute.
 They have converted old horse stables into rooms and there is art everywhere, it is like staying in a museum.
-The owners son even put on a free BBQ on our last night.
-We met a few other travellers as well as locals.
-It was nice learning more about the city as well as hearing some great stories from other peoples trips on the continent.
+The owner’s son even put on a free BBQ on our last night.
+We met other travellers as well as locals.
+It was nice learning more about the city as well as hearing some great stories from other peoples trips in the region.
 It was a great way to end our time in Mérida.

 Mérida is not a place to go to see specific tourist attractions, I don’t think we saw any, it is more the vibe that attracted us to this city.
-It seems a very happy and safe city to explore and it was a much needed stop on our long trip.
-It can be a base to go and see the Mayan ruin of chichen itza although we opted not to see it.
+However, Mérida can be a base to go and see the Mayan ruin of Chichen Itza although we opted not to see it.